JayAdams34/Bikesharing-Analysis/README.md

   <img src="graph 7.png" width="60%" height="60%" title="Bikesharing">

 ## Summary of Bikesharing
   Based on the information provided I would say even though Des Moines is far less populated, I believe a bikesharing program would be appropriate.
-Two additional visualizations that ould be added is a graph based on the age of the customer to see what would be your target market, and we could also do a visualization based on the name of each stations to see which specific stations has the higher volume.
+Two additional visualizations that could be added is a graph based on the age of the customer to see what would be your target market, and we could also do a visualization based on the name of each stations to see which specific stations has the higher volume.

   [link to dashboard](https://public.tableau.com/app/profile/jay4166/viz/Bikesharing_16333012940240/NYCStory?publish=yes)